keiserjb/wordpress_import/README.md

 - Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules

-- Visit the page under Administration > Content > Wordpress Import and follow the steps.
+- Visit the page under Administration > Content > WordPress Import and follow the steps.

 Dependencies